Joye Law Firm is still here for you. Help is just a call or click away.

 If you do come in for a meeting, please do not be offended when we forego the traditional handshake.
 That’s for your well-being and ours.
 Also, if you have a meeting scheduled at one of our offices and you are experiencing ANY symptoms consistent with the coronavirus (coughing, fever, body aches, etc.), PLEASE cancel the meeting.
 Instead of coming to see us, go see your doctor.

-2. Some JLF employees working from home – in an effort to protect our team members, we are going to have some of our employees working from home until the coronavirus has been effectively contained.
-There’s no way to know when that will happen although most scientists (and that’s who we should all be listening to right now) believe that this situation is likely to last for months, rather than weeks.
-Fortunately, our employees can complete the vast majority of their work tasks from any location as long as they have computer access to our case management systems (and we won’t allow someone to work remotely without such access).
+2. Some JLF employees work from home – to protect our team members, we have some employees work from home until the coronavirus has been effectively contained.
+There’s no way to know when that will happen although most scientists (who we should all be listening to right now) believe this situation is expected to last for months, rather than weeks.
+Fortunately, our employees can complete their work tasks from any location with computer access to our case management systems (and we won’t allow someone to work remotely without such access).
 With that being the case, our employees should be able to provide you with seamless service, including responding to your emails and telephone calls.
-Providing responsive service is one of our law firm’s hallmarks, not just during a crisis situation.
-If you are having trouble getting a timely response from your attorney or case manager, feel free to contact me by calling me at (843) 725-7171 or emailing me at kharrell@joyelawfirm.com.
+Providing responsive service is one of our law firm’s hallmarks, not just during a crisis.
+If you are having trouble getting a timely response from your attorney or case manager, contact me at (843) 725-7171 or email me at kharrell@joyelawfirm.com.

 Sincerely,